EdgeFirstAI/documentation/docs/datasets/coco/import.md

 )
 ```

 Note that this procedure skips the AGTG pipeline since the dataset already contains annotations.
 The import process will take few minutes depending on the bandwidth.
-Once the process finishes, you can login into Edgefirst Studio and check the dataset `COCO2017-Subset` is there
+Once the process finishes, you can login into Edgefirst Studio and check the dataset `COCO2017-Subset` is there.

 <figure markdown="span">
 ![COCO2017 Subset](../assets/coco-subset.png){ align=center }